countertop maintenance

 Which Finish Is Right for You?

-Your choice between polished and honed countertops depends on your aesthetic goals and practical needs:
+Your choice between polished and honed countertops ultimately depends on your design preferences and practical needs:

-• If you prefer a modern, sleek look and don’t mind a bit of extra cleaning, a polished finish is ideal.
+• Choose Polished if you prefer a modern, sleek look and don’t mind light cleaning to maintain the shine.

 Countertop Care and Maintenance